-- Steel-cut: Groats are cut up rather than rolled, giving them an almost rice-like appearance.
+Steel-cut: Groats are cut up rather than rolled, giving them an almost rice-like appearance.
 Because the pieces are larger, they take the longest to cook and have a chewy texture.

-- Rolled (or old fashioned): The groats are steamed to make them pliable then flattened to create disc-like oats.
+Rolled (or old fashioned): The groats are steamed to make them pliable then flattened to create disc-like oats.
 These cook faster than steel-cut and absorb more liquid.

-- Oat flour: Groats are finely ground into a whole grain flour.
+Oat flour: Groats are finely ground into a whole grain flour.
 This can be used in baking or for thickening soups and such.

 And did you know that all four variations have the same nutritional values?
 They all start from the same groat, and are simply processed differently.

-How to Cook Oats
+How To Cook Different Types Oats

 - Adding oats to cold water and bringing it to a boil will result in creamier oatmeal, while adding oatmeal to already boiling water will result in more textured oatmeal.
 Know what you’re going for and cook accordingly!